 So, what does our business model look like today?

 Here is a diagram of the relationships that make up our current business.
-As you can see, in addition to moving the management and underwriting of our traditional insurance business to UniMed, we have a longstanding relationship with Monument to provide financial advice and have introduced travel Insurance solutions through a partnership with CoverMore.
+As you can see, in addition to moving the management and underwriting of our traditional insurance business to UniMed, we have a longstanding relationship with Monument to provide financial advice and have introduced a number of ‘Member-only’ services & offers from a range of trusted partners that aim to support our Member's financial, physical and mental wellbeing.

 Finally, who do I send my Claim form to?